All Israel

 The International Criminal Court (ICC) has issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant “for crimes against humanity and war crimes” allegedly committed during the Gaza War.

-In addition, a warrant was issued for Hamas military leader Muhammad Deif, who was killed by the IDF months ago.
-ICC chief prosecutor Karim Khan had requested the warrants in May.
+In addition, a warrant was issued for Hamas military leader Mohammad Deif, who was killed by the IDF months ago.
+ICC chief prosecutor, Karim Khan, had requested the warrants in May.

-The court accused them of “intentionally and knowingly” depriving Gazan civilians “of objects indispensable to their survival, including food, water, and medicine and medical supplies, as well as fuel and electricity.”
+The court accused them of “intentionally and knowingly” depriving civilians in Gaza “of objects indispensable to their survival, including food, water, and medicine and medical supplies, as well as fuel and electricity.”

 The court further argued that even decisions allowing or increasing humanitarian assistance into Gaza “were often conditional” and only made in “response to the pressure of the international community or requests by the United States of America.
 In any event, the increases in humanitarian assistance were not sufficient to improve the population’s access to essential goods.”